learn-co-curriculum/react-hooks-redux-crud-lab/README.md

 implement container components to connect to your Redux store - one for restaurants and one for reviews.

-**Hint**: Container components can be nested as children just as any other component, even if they aren't actually displaying any visual content.
+**Hint**: Container components can be nested as children in the same way as any other component, even if they aren't actually displaying any visual content.

 ## Instructions